 Bantam Ameraucanas and large fowl Ameraucanas actually add up to two standard breeds of Ameraucana chickens.
 The big difference between the two is size.
 Bantams are just miniature versions of large fowl chickens or maybe large fowl are big versions of bantams.
 Both the APA and ABA (American Bantam Association) recognize eight varieties of bantams: black, blue, blue wheaten, brown red, buff, silver, wheaten, and white.
 The APA now recognizes nine varieties of large fowl: black, blue, blue wheaten, brown red, buff, self blue (1/24/20202), silver, wheaten, and white.
 What they call "self blue" is really the lavender variety, but the APA officers refuse to use the proper name.
 The lavender variety is the result of the lavender gene that was identified and termed "lavender" (lav) by poultry scientists back in 1972.

 More Breed Information

-John W Blehm of Birch Run, Michigan offers Ameraucana chicks through his website: FowlStuff.com.
-He is a lifetime member of the Ameraucana Alliance and joined in 1982 when it started out as the Ameraucana Bantam Club.
+John W Blehm of Birch Run, Michigan is a lifetime member of the Ameraucana Alliance and joined in 1982 when it started out as the Ameraucana Bantam Club.
 He is a master breeder of Ameraucana chickens and received the Ameraucana Breeders Award in 2001.
 John originated many varieties of Ameraucana chickens, including large fowl buff, lavender, black, white, blue, khaki and lavender silver.
 He and Mike Gilbert worked together to create bantam buff Ameraucanas.